eugene1g/fa-glyph-extractor/README.md

 ## Installation

-There are no binary dependencies
+The package is self-sustained and is super fast - there are no nasty binary dependencies.

     $ npm install font-blast